Microsoft releases Linux Integration Services for Hyper-V 2.1 Beta

 Linux Integration Services for Hyper-V 2.1 Beta

 To get the beta drivers you need to download them from the Microsoft Connect website.
-(Look for the Linux Integration Services for Hyper-V project site).

 I installed the new drivers in exact the same way as the 2.0.